greydust/tech-test-full-stack-engineer/SOLUTION.md

 ## **Design choices**

 I first followed the tutorial, kept all things in the same file, and made it works.
+Then I tried to separate it to components to make it more structural.

 # Backend